What Is Personal Property Coverage?

 Personal Property Home Insurance Companies: Our Review Methodology

-MoneyGeek analyzed personal property insurance using proprietary data from Quadrant Information Services, which includes real-world quotes and rate filings submitted to state insurance departments.
-This analysis allowed us to compare premiums and coverage options across major homeowners insurance providers.
+MoneyGeek analyzed personal property insurance using rate data from Quadrant Information Services, which includes real-world quotes and rate filings submitted to state insurance departments.
+The analysis covers premiums and coverage options across major homeowners insurance carriers and reflects filed rates, not advertised quotes.

 What Is Personal Property Insurance: Related Articles